chill-viking/workflows/README.md

     uses: chill-viking/workflows/.github/workflows/{FILENAME}.yml@TAG_OR_BRANCH
 ```

-Typically would suggest using `main` branch when using a workflow.
+Typically, would suggest using `main` branch when using a workflow.
 Not really going to bother with tagging this repo at this time, but that may change later... we'll see.

 To create a re-usable workflow, it just needs to have `workflow_call` specified as it's trigger, which you can use to specify `inputs` and `secrets` for the workflow.